Royals vs. Orioles Player Props Betting Odds

 Frazier Stats

-- Adam Frazier has 47 hits with 11 doubles, a triple, six home runs, 17 walks and 26 RBI.
-He's also stolen six bases.
+- Adam Frazier has 47 hits with 11 doubles, a triple, six home runs and 17 walks.
+He has driven in 26 runs with six stolen bases.

 Frazier Recent Games